meenie/munee/README.md

 --------------

-A PHP5.3 library to easily run all CSS through [lessphp](http://leafo.net/lessphp/) ([LESS](http://lesscss.org/)) and when the project goes live, all CSS and JS are minified and cached for lightening fast requests from a page.
+A PHP5.3 library to easily run all CSS through [lessphp](http://leafo.net/lessphp/) ([LESS](http://lesscss.org/)) and when the project goes live, all CSS and JS are minified and cached locally and remotely for lightening fast requests.
 No need to change how you include your assets in your templates.
 Just follow the couple of installation instructions below and you are ready to go!

 Why the name Munee?
 -------------------